Classic Yoga

 The word Siddha means a yogi who has accomplished or succeeded in the yogic path.
 In other words, Siddha means an Adept Yogi.

-However, A modern yogi who has simply got mastery over yoga postures could not be termed as Siddha.
-Only a yogi who has reached the very goal of yoga is a Siddha.
-Siddha is a realized yogi or Jivan Mukta.
+However, A modern yogi who has simply mastery over yoga postures could not be termed a Siddha.
+In particular, only a yogi who has reached the very goal of yoga is a Siddha.
+Alternatively, Siddha is a realized yogi or Jivan Mukta.

 We call this posture in English Adept Pose or Accomplished Pose.